Transfer Learning of CATE with Kernel Ridge Regression: Simulation Studies

 \subsection{Results}

-As shown in Figure \labelcref{fig:matern}, \texttt{COKE} consistently outperforms all the benchmark methods across all scenarios.
-When $S_B$ increases, there are more severe covariate shift and weaker overlap between the source and target.
-In this scenario with $n_{\cT}=n/4=\lceil 350\sqrt{S_B}+60S_R+25 \rceil$, the performance of \texttt{COKE} remains stable and better than other methods.
-For example, when $S_B = 25$, the relative efficiency of \texttt{COKE} compared to \texttt{DR-CATE} is $1.61$.
-Unlike \texttt{COKE}, the mean squared errors of \texttt{DR-CATE} and \texttt{ACW-CATE} grow significantly with $S_B$ even under an increasing sample size $n$ proportional to $\sqrt{S_B}$.
-This demonstrates the superior robustness of \texttt{COKE} to the weak overlap issue, compared to typical semiparametric (DML) approaches.
+{As shown in Figure \labelcref{fig:matern}, \texttt{COKE} delivers the best overall performance among the competing methods and shows strong advantages in challenging settings.} When $S_B$ increases, there is more severe covariate shift and weaker overlap between the source and target.
+In this scenario with $n_{\cT}=n/4=\lceil 350\sqrt{S_B}+60S_R+25 \rceil$, the performance of \texttt{COKE} remains stable and better than other methods except for the nearly no-shift case $S_B=1$, where \texttt{R-Learner} is only marginally better.
+For example, when $S_B = 25$, the relative efficiency of \texttt{COKE} compared to \texttt{DR-CATE} is $1.61$, and its relative efficiency compared to \texttt{R-Learner} is $1.29$.
+Unlike \texttt{COKE}, the mean squared errors of \texttt{DR-CATE}, \texttt{ACW-CATE}, and \texttt{R-Learner} grow significantly with $S_B$ even under an increasing sample size $n$ proportional to $\sqrt{S_B}$.
+This demonstrates the superior robustness of \texttt{COKE} to the weak overlap issue.

 As $S_R$ increases, reflecting more severe non-overlap between treated and control groups, \texttt{COKE} also maintains better performances over the benchmarks.
-For example, when $S_R = 3$, the relative efficiency of \texttt{COKE} compared to \texttt{DR-CATE} is 1.40, and is even higher when compared with \texttt{SR} and \texttt{ACW-CATE}.
+For example, when $S_R = 2$, the relative efficiency of \texttt{COKE} compared to \texttt{DR-CATE} is $1.57$, and its relative efficiency compared to \texttt{R-Learner} is $1.21$.
 This shows \texttt{COKE}’s effectiveness in handling the weak overlap between the treated and control groups.
-As $c$ increases, there arises higher complexity of the outcome models compared to the CATE, \texttt{COKE} shows consistently smaller estimation error compared to the benchmarks across different $c$.
-For example, when $c = 1$, the relative efficiency of \texttt{COKE} compared to any other benchmark is greater than $1.5$.
-Moreover, the improvement of \texttt{COKE} over \texttt{SR} generally becomes more significant as $c$ gets larger, which demonstrates \texttt{COKE}'s better adaptivity to complex outcome regression functions and is consistent with our theoretical results in Section~\labelcref{subsection; summary of results}.
+The inferior performance of DR-CATE and ACW-CATE under weak overlap can be attributed to their reliance on propensity score estimation.
+In settings with severe covariate shift (large $S_B$) or weak treatment-control overlap (large $S_R$), the estimated propensity scores often approach extreme values near $0$ or $1$.
+This can lead to large inverse probability weights in the DR estimator and inflate its variance.
+In contrast, COKE avoids explicit propensity score modeling and instead leverages a two-stage KRR, making it more robust to such instability.
+This highlights a key advantage of our KRR-based approach in the presence of weak overlap.